IISH/huizen-holland/README.md

 for splitting the number of houses per location.
 In this way it is possible to determine how large the deviation could be for the specific location and year.

+##Calling the script via command line
+In order to call the script via the command line, one needs to either open the command prompt or powershell.

+Command Prompt: Click the Windows logo → Windows System → Command Prompt or press the Windows logo on the keyboard and start typing "command prompt" and then pressing "Enter".
+Powershell: Click the Windows logo → Windows Powershell → Windows Powershell or press the Windows logo on the keyboard and start typing "(Windows) Powershell" and the pressing "Enter".

+When one of these is opened it will show the current directory it is in like: "C:\Users\[your username]>".
+From here you will need to navigate to the directory that contains the application.
+This can be done by using the following command:
+- "cd .\<Directory to go to>\<potential subdirectory to go to>\" and then press "Enter"

+After using the command the directory displayed should be something like "C:\Users\[username]\Desktop\Huizen Holland>".
+From here it is possible to check the files present in that directory by using the following command:
+- For Command Prompt: "dir"
+- For Powershell: "ls"
+These commands will display all the files present.

+If checked if the java application is present in the current directory, it can be called by using the following command:
+- "java -jar .\EMHCD.jar '.\Huizen Holland Database (2018-02-28)_compact.csv' '.\km2 - Huizen Holland Database (2018-05-30).csv' .\output\ .\output\"

+This command calls the java installed on the computer and gives the argument a 'JAR' file will be run and the name of the JAR file being ".\EMHCD.jar".
+Along with this call a couple of parameters are given, namely:
+- '.\Huizen Holland Database (2018-02-28)_compact.csv' → the data set to be converted.
+The format for this can be found above under the heading "Raw data".
+- '.\km2 - Huizen Holland Database (2018-05-30).csv' → the data of the km2 to be used for converting the raw data set.
+The format for this can be found above under the heading "Square Kilometres".
+- .\output\ → The output directory for the processed data.
+The format used by the application can be found under "Export File".
+- .\output\ → The output directory for the notes data.
+The format used by the application can be found under "Notes File".

+When running, the application will display information on the screen to show what is happening during the process.

+As soon as the application is done, the output files can be found under the directory given when calling the application.
+The naming convention of the output files will be something like this:
+- Export File: "Early Modern House Count Disaggregation Export 20180611T165137.csv"
+- Notes File: "Early Modern House Count Disaggregation Export Notes 20180611T165137.csv"